Skip Navigation

 Expectations: Scholarship recipients must complete a 4-week rotation with Physical Medicine and Rehabilitation at Carolinas Rehabilitation.

-How to apply: After confirmed acceptance for a rotation at Physical Medicine and Rehabilitation through VSLO under the Wake Forest University School of Medicine, email Lorena Ostrea with your CV, a statement on how your background is underrepresented in Physical Medicine and Rehabilitation and a brief note of interest in Atrium's PM&R Residency Program.
-Complete your scholarship application by answering the questions on this link: AH MD-Y4 URIM Scholarship Application
+How to apply: After confirmed acceptance for a rotation at Physical Medicine and Rehabilitation through VSLO under the Wake Forest University School of Medicine, email Lorena Ostrea with your CV, a statement on how your background should be considered for the scholarship and your interest in Carolinas Medical Center/Carolinas Rehabilitation PM&R Residency Program.
+Complete your scholarship application by answering the questions on this link: AH MD-Y4 Scholarship Application

 Medical Student Scholarship application is optional and is not required to be accepted for a 4th year rotation.